Autodesk-Forge/forge-listlayers-designautomation/README.md

 4. Select *command.dll* that you built in the previous section.

-5. On the command line, enter TEST.
+5. On the AutoCAD command line, enter TEST.
 If the plug-in executes as designed, a text file containing the layer names is generated.
 The file is typically saved in the folder that you most recently interacted with in AutoCAD.